keytrain/keyspace/src/pages/john.md

 So John, will you be one of my groomsmen?

+Our wedding's on May 20th, 2023 in Long Beach, CA.

 I know you've got a busy life, so if you can't make it, I'll understand.
 Let me know.
 You know how to reach me.

 Enjoy the gifts!
 We should catch up more often.